nekromoth/cpu/docs/ASSEMBLER_REFERENCE.md

 ---

 ### IDENTIFIERS
-Identifiers start with a letter.
-Subsequent characters can be alphanumeric or a UNDERLINE.
+Identifiers start with a letter, subsequent characters can be alphanumeric or an UNDERLINE.

     identifier          # valid
     Identifier12